 There are many challenges associated with doing business in Angola, including a lack of infrastructure, bureaucracy, high costs and limited human resources.
-Nevertheless, with its rich natural resources, a growing economy and infrastructure-development projects, there are many opportunities for expats seeking to do business in this African country.
+Nevertheless, with its rich natural resources, a growing economy and infrastructure-development projects, many opportunities exist for expats seeking to do business in this African country.

-The oil and gas sectors still dominate the Angolan business world, but the government is keen to diversify the economy and sectors such as education and training, construction, financial services and agriculture are also growing rapidly and providing opportunities for expats.
+The oil and gas sectors still dominate the Angolan business world, but the government is keen to diversify the economy.
+Sectors such as education and training, construction, financial services, and agriculture are also growing rapidly and providing opportunities for expats.

 Fast facts